Houda222/Algorithmic-Synthetic-Data-for-Object-Detection/README.md

 The algorithm relies on python's albumnetations and OpenCv.

 The idea is to take a background image, which is an already annotated image with only one sign, and put the new sign in the same position of the old sign based on its label file.
-Some transformations are applied to the sign image to make them more realistic and generate different instances.
-Some other transformation are applied to the background images to try to remove the old sign.
-And finally some transformations are applied to the final image to simulate different weather conditions and the deformations due to the train speed.

 **Examples of signs templates:**
 (Those are PNG vector images but one can use real life sign images cropped from their context, provided that the sign is clear enough.)